oroinc/documentation/cookbook/how_to_replace_inline-javascript_with_component.rst

 Page Component is a controller used not for a whole page of an application, but for its part with a certain functionality.
 A Page Component is responsible for the following:

- * creating related views, collections, models or even sub-components
+ * creating related views, collections, models and even sub-components
  * handling environment events
  * disposing obsolete instances